A Guthman contestant plays an instrument that displays laser lights in a darkened theater.

 Welcome To The Jam Session Of The Future

 The School of Music at Georgia Tech is a core part of the music technology community in Atlanta, Georgia, and this is our biggest celebration.
-Each year, I'm lucky enough to get to know finalists from around the world, renowned judges, and the School's own music technology faculty and students.
+Each year, we are lucky enough to get to know finalists from around the world, renowned judges, and the world gets t meet the School's own music technology faculty and students.
 We passionately exchange ideas about the design, engineering, and creativity needed to move music forward.

-In 2024, we’ll have opportunities to engage with the competition both in person and online.
-If you live in Atlanta, come to Georgia Tech on March 8th and 9th, 2024 to see our hands-on music technology fair and attend the Guthman concert.
+In 2025, we’ll have opportunities to engage with the competition both in person and online.
+If you live in Atlanta, come to Georgia Tech on March 8th, 2025 to see our hands-on music technology fair and attend the Guthman concert.
 If you can’t be here in person, you will still be able to learn about our finalists on this site and watch the competition on our YouTube livestream.

 The Music Technology Community